arusansurendiran/CanadianAccessibilityEmployment/README.md

 ## Statement on LLM usage

 Aspects of the code and paper were written with the help of the ___.
 The abstract and introduction were written with the help of ____ and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [X] Change the rproj file name so that it's not starter_folder.Rproj
-- [X] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist